Morlon Wiley: Professional career

-Wiley was drafted in the second round, 46th overall, by the Dallas Mavericks in the 1988 NBA Draft.
-He played a season for the Mavericks, playing in 51 games during the 1988-89 season.
+Wiley was drafted in the second round, 46th overall, by the Dallas Mavericks in the 1988 NBA draft.
+He played a season for the Mavericks, playing in 51 games during the 1988–89 season.
 In the 1989 NBA Expansion Draft on June 15, Wiley became one of the 12 players chosen by the Orlando Magic to be placed on their first roster.
 On June 29, Wiley was signed to a two-year contract.
 In his first season with the Magic, he started a couple games, playing in 40, and averaged 5.7 points and 2.9 assists per game.
-The following season, he only played 34, and he was waived shortly into the 1991-92 season, having only played 9 games that season for Orlando.
+The following season, he only played 34, and he was waived shortly into the 1991–92 season, having only played 9 games that season for Orlando.
 He signed onto the San Antonio Spurs, but only played 3 games for them.
 Wiley then became a member of the Atlanta Hawks for the rest of the season.
-After playing for parts of the 1991–92 and 1992-93 season, Wiley joined the Mavericks for the rest of the season, in his second stint.
-After not playing for most of the 1993-94 season, Wiley was signed to a 10-day contract by the Miami Heat on March 9, 1994.
-He then had a third sting with the Mavericks, playing for them for 12 games at the end of the season.
-After playing part of the 1994-95 season for the Mavericks in Wiley's third stint, he was traded to the Houston Rockets with a second-round pick for Scott Brooks, in the only trade deadline deal in 1995.
+After playing for parts of the 1991–92 and 1992–93 season, Wiley joined the Mavericks for the rest of the season, in his second stint.
+After not playing for most of the 1993–94 season, Wiley was signed to a 10-day contract by the Miami Heat on March 9, 1994.
+He then had a third stint with the Mavericks, playing for them for 12 games at the end of the season.
+After playing part of the 1994–95 season for the Mavericks in Wiley's third stint, he was traded to the Houston Rockets with a second-round pick for Scott Brooks, in the only trade deadline deal in 1995.
 Wiley never played for the Rockets, instead ending his career with a 10-day contract with the Hawks.

+Morley won a Continental Basketball Association (CBA) championship with the Quad City Thunder in 1994.

 After his career ended, Wiley was part of the Dallas Mavericks' player development staff from 2000 to 2004.
 He then became an assistant coach for the Orlando Magic.